Skip to content

 How to Organize & Upload Documents

-• The Orders and Endorsements sub-bundle; and,
+• The Orders and Endorsements bundle; and,

 Important!

-• In all Regions, except Toronto and the East Region:
+• In all Regions, except Toronto Region:

-• For Family Cases (not including cases brought under the Child Youth and Family Services Act), Court Services will upload filed documents to Case Center on behalf of self-represented persons.
-Self-represented persons are not required to upload filed documents to Case Center.
+• For family cases outside of the Toronto Region,Court Services will upload filed documents to Case Center on behalf of self-represented persons.
+To avoid duplication, self-represented persons in family cases will not be permitted to upload materials to Case Center until the trial stage of the case

 • In the Toronto Region:

-• Effective October 14, 2025, Documents accepted for filing through the Ontario Courts Public Portal in Civil, Family, Small Claims, and Divisional Court Cases will be automatically uploaded to Case Center.
+• Effective October 14, 2025, Documents accepted for filing through the Ontario Courts Public Portal in civil, family, Small Claims, and Divisional Court cases will be automatically uploaded to Case Center.
 Refer to the Toronto Region Consolidated Practice Direction for more information.

 Case Center Image

-4. Select the appropriate bundle for your appearance.
+4. Select the appropriate bundle.

-5. Select the appropriate section for your documents.
+5. Select the appropriate section.

 6. Select the “Upload File(s)” option.